fermyon/installer/aws/quick-start/README.md

 #### Access Nomad and Consul

 Nomad is configured to run on port 4646 and Consul on 8500.
-Here we include both for the SSH tunnel:
+This following command sets up the local SSH tunnel and will run until stopped:

 ```console
 ssh -i /tmp/ec2_ssh_private_key.pem \